 Safeguarding and Child Protection

-Bretforton First School is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.
+Bretforton Village School is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.
 We are fully committed to ensuring that consistent, effective safeguarding procedures are in place to support families, children and staff at school.

 We follow procedures set out by the Worcestershire Safeguarding Children Board (WSCB) and adopt the guidance issued by the Department for Education (DfE).